The 9 Domains That Determine Whether You Get Support — and How to Demonstrate Need in Each One

 Common questions about Care Act Assessment Domains

-The Care Act 2014 defines 9 wellbeing domains: (1) personal dignity, (2) physical and mental health and emotional wellbeing, (3) protection from abuse and neglect, (4) control over day-to-day life, (5) participation in work, education, training, (6) social and family relationships, (7) suitability of living accommodation, (8) contribution to society, and (9) domestic, family and personal relationships.
+9 wellbeing domains defined by the Care Act 2014: (1) personal dignity, (2) physical and mental health, (3) protection from abuse and neglect, (4) control over daily life, (5) participation in work/education/training, (6) social and family relationships, (7) suitability of accommodation, (8) contribution to society, (9) domestic, family and personal relationships.
+These shape every needs assessment in England.

 Related Solutions